 Bagpipe Tuning Exercises

 These Bagpipe Tuning Exercises are for a beginners first time up with the bagpipes and ready to play.
 I suggest that you also read the article entitled Positioning Your Bagpipes, ready to strike in and play.
-These bagpipe tutorials are included with my Comprehensive Beginners Guide DVD., that also has a helpful and relevant, detailed reed setting and general maintenance section.
+These bagpipe tutorials are included with my Comprehensive Beginners Guide Tutorial., that also has a helpful and relevant, detailed reed setting and general maintenance section.

 Steady Blowing Exercise With One Drone Only

 Take pipes while in the case, or out of the case carefully by the bass drone, and proceed to block the bass drone say with suitable adhesive tape over the top of the lower drone pin to make airtight.
 Do the same to the pin of the middle tenor drone to make airtight.

 Remove your chanter turning at the uppermost ball shaped top (not farther down where twisting tension can break the chanter).
 Take out the reed carefully by its dark binding and block that hole to prevent escape of air.
 Replace the chanter in its stock.
 Positioning of the chanter to suit your fingering can be done later when up and sounding the drone.
 This exercise is meant to establish confidence in holding the pipes well with good upright posture, and to maintain a constant even sound of the drone without having to worry about the chanter at this stage.